-Each of BDO International Limited (the governing entity of the BDO network), Brussels Worldwide Services BV, BDO IFR Advisory Limited and the member firms is a separate legal entity and has no liability for another such entity's acts or omissions.
-Nothing in the arrangements or rules of the BDO network shall constitute or imply an agency relationship or a partnership between BDO International Limited, Brussels Worldwide Services BV, BDO IFR Advisory Limited and/or the member firms of the BDO network.
+Each of BDO International Limited, Brussels Worldwide Services BV, BDO IFR Advisory Limited and the BDO member firms is a separate legal entity and has no liability for another entity's acts or omissions.
+Nothing in the arrangements or rules of the BDO network shall constitute or imply an agency relationship or a partnership between BDO International Limited, Brussels Worldwide Services BV, BDO IFR Advisory Limited and/or the BDO member firms.
+Neither BDO International Limited nor any other central entities of the BDO network provide services to clients.

-BDO is the brand name for the BDO network and for each of the BDO member firms.

-© 2022 BDO IFR Advisory Limited, a UK registered company limited by guarantee.
+BDO is the brand name for the BDO network and for each of the BDO member firms. © 2024 BDO IFR Advisory Limited, a UK registered company limited by guarantee.
 All rights reserved.